hrnarf/hrnarf/README.md

-I'm Haroon, a Technical Specialist at Kit (formerly ConvertKit).
+I'm Haroon, a Technical Specialist at Zapier.

 Typescript, Python, Swift